statpascal/emul99/readme.md

-The DSRs for the simulated devices (host directory and P-Code disk system) as well as the keyboard hook for simulated input transform control to the emulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
-The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas"
+The DSRs for the simulated devices (host directory and P-Code disk system) as well as the keyboard hook for simulated input transform control to the emulator with an *XOP 0* instruction, specifying the requested operation as a dummy source address.
+The simulated TMS9900 dispatches these XOP calls in the file *xophandler.pas*

 The emulator is developed and tested using the following environments: